-Because homemade playdough holds together so much better, you won’t have the mess that store-bought playdough often creates.
-That’s one reason I always suggest homemade playdough when moms are looking for a way to occupy their busy little ones.
+Because homemade playdough is easy to make and holds together so well, I always suggest keeping a batch handy when moms are looking for a way to occupy their busy little toddlers during homeschool hours.

-So, grab the recipe, and whip up a batch right this very minute.
-Added bonus: As the dough is cooling, you can have a nice, soothing cup of tea yourself!
+Added bonus: As the dough is cooling, have a nice, soothing cup of tea yourself!